nlenno1/gym-fit-MS4/README.md

 - "Contact" - Links to the Contact page

 **Top Navbar**
-- "My Account" - When a User is signed in this links to the Users profile page but when the User is a Guest it is a dropdown menu which links too
+- "My Account" - When a User is signed in, this links to the Users profile page but when the User is a Guest it is a dropdown menu which links too
     - Register to allow the User to create an Account or
     - Sign In to allow a User to sign into an existing account
 - Shopping Cart Icon - Links to the Users current bag display